TravelXML/AIRBNB-CLONE-SANITY-NEXT-REACT/README.md

 # AIRBNB CLONE using REACT / NEXT / SANITY

 Airbnb Clone - Create Backend and Frontend  for Airbnb app using React, Next, Sanity.io

-If you get stuck, the Sanity community I was talking about can be found here on the Sanity Exchange (https://www.sanity.io/exchange) and the Sanity Slack Community (https://slack.sanity.io/).
 # Getting Started

 <hr/>

-Let's first Up the Backend Sanity CMS then we will go for Frotend to display structured  Data via React HOOK
+Let's first Up the Backend with Sanity CMS then we will go to Frotend, to display structured data via Sanity SDK and React HOOK

 ## Backend